BearStudio/start-ui-native/README.md

 ---

+## Devtools

+We provide some devtools that can be accessed from the dev menu.
+You can open it by typing <key>d</key> on the `yarn dev` console.

+You will find the following tools:
+- Storybook
+- Network helper

 ## Updating the Application Name

 When you need to update the application name and to remove "Start UI Native" references, please use this library: